milanvarady/Menu-System/docs/source/input/features.rst

  * Getting the last input pressed from any type
  * Getting the type of any input
  * Turning an input into a string (good for drawing and debugging)
- * Drawing inputs with nice looking icons
+ * Drawing inputs with nice-looking icons
  * Replacing :code:`ord(“X”)` with :code:`“x”`
  * Replacing :code:`gamepad_axis_value()` with new constants like :code:`gp_axislr`
  * Checking gamepad axis inputs as pressed